KeisakuHiga/cherrys-bake-shop/README.md

 Installation

-1. You need to open the git repository in a code editor of your choice.
-We are using visual studio code.
-Download link: https://code.visualstudio.com/docs/setup/mac
+1. You need to open the repository in a code editor.

 2. cd into `backend folder` and run below command.
    `npm install`